IBM-Cloud/terraform-provider-ibm/website/docs/d/container_cluster_config.html.markdown

 # ibm\_container_cluster_config

 Download a configuration for Kubernetes clusters on IBM Bluemix.
+You can then reference the fields of the data source in other resources within the same configuration using interpolation syntax.

 ## Example Usage